npm/run-script/README.md

   hook scripts, then they can override the default package script with an explicit `cmd` option pointing to the `node_modules/.hook/${event}` script.

+## Escaping

+In order to ensure that arguments are handled consistently, this module writes a temporary script file containing the command as it exists in the package.json, followed by the user supplied arguments having been escaped to ensure they are processed as literal strings.
+We then instruct the shell to execute the script file, and when the process exits we remove the temporary file.

+The actual implementation of the escaping is in `lib/escape.js`.